crypto-chassis/ccapi/README.md

 * Link libraries:
   * OpenSSL: libssl.
   * OpenSSL: libcrypto.
-  * If you need huobi, also link ZLIB.
+  * If you need market data for huobi, huobi-usdt-swap, huobi-coin-swap, or okex, also link ZLIB.
   * On Windows, also link ws2_32.
 * Compiler flags:
   * `-pthread` for GCC and MinGW.